Book + Product Reviews:

 I have some good books on my office bookshelf — books about what to eat and what not to eat, food science and reference books, volumes about food culture, cookbooks, and many others about the human diet.
 However, before picking up Gary Taubes’ A Case Against Sugar, I had never read a definitive text that makes a legal case against sugar in its many forms…

-“Irresistible: The Rise Of Addictive Technology And The Business Of Keeping Us Hooked” by Eric Alter
+“Irresistible: The Rise Of Addictive Technology And The Business Of Keeping Us Hooked” by Adam Alter

 With the recent revelations about the Russian trolling of the 2016 presidential election, during which both Facebook and Twitter were manipulated by a foreign power, we are witnessing the beginning of a national reckoning with social media.
 A global network that was initially seen as a great gift to humankind is now being reconsidered.
 Hailed as a great unifier, and a way to connect people—social media was the force behind the Arab Spring and other revolutionary movements—the broader implications of this network have come crashing down on us…